Samuel1878/auth_project/README.md

 Or
 <br>
 "npx expo start"
+then, scan the Qr or manually copy the url link (expo://) and open in expo go or build a development-build
 <h3>After starting project, you can switch development-build and Expo Go by pressing "s" in terminal</h3>

 #IOS <br>